 Cyber Monday prep tip: Have all hands on deck to support customers if any issues crop up on the big day.
 Be ready to respond in real-time across your social channels, and help by escalating any website issues to engineering.

 Having your site crash can certainly cost online retailers money at any time of the year.
-But certain times of the year are just more critical than others.
+However, certain times of the year are just more critical than others.

-Shoppers aren’t waiting until Cyber Monday to begin online shopping anymore — they’re looking for deals starting before Thanksgiving Day and through the weekend and Monday after.
-That’s why when Walmart’s online store crashed the day before Thanksgiving, the company lost an estimated $9 million in sales — ouch.
+Shoppers aren’t waiting until Cyber Weekend to begin online shopping anymore — they’re looking for deals starting before Thanksgiving Day and through the weekend and Monday after.
+That’s why when Walmart’s online store crashed the day before Thanksgiving in 2018, the company lost an estimated $9 million in sales.

-Don’t let your customers (and your company) down by prepping poorly for the days leading up to Cyber Monday.
-Shoppers are eager and ready to begin their online holiday shopping earlier every year, especially if it means delivery guarantees, exclusive deals, and more inventory options.
+Don’t let your customers (and your company) down by prepping poorly for the weeks leading up to the holidays.
+Shoppers are eager and ready to begin their online shopping earlier every year, especially if it means delivery guarantees, exclusive deals, and more inventory options.

-The merriest time of the year for online retailers shouldn’t turn into The Nightmare Before Christmas.
-Over the next three weeks, set your company up for Black Friday and Cyber Monday success to end 2019 with a bang.
+The merriest time of the year for online retailers shouldn’t turn into a revenue loss or website nightmare.
+Over the next three weeks, set your company up for Black Friday, Cyber Monday, or any other holiday, success.